Economics Scholarships for College

 Additional Economics Scholarships

-The Additional Economics Scholarships are offered to students at Auburn University at Montgomery (AUM) who are pursuing a degree in Economics.
-These scholarships are designed to support students in their academic journey and encourage them to excel in their field
+The Additional Economics Scholarships are institutional awards administered by Auburn University at Montgomery for students pursuing undergraduate study in Economics.
+These scholarships are designed to recognize academic achievement while also providing meaningful financial support to students who demonstrate commitment to

 MasterCard WorldWide Scholarship